 9. How will you know if I’m in school or attending school?
 Selected winners must be able to provide proof of enrollment within one calendar year.
 Funds will be withheld until proof of enrollment can be provided.
 If after one year you still cannot provide proof of enrollment, you will forfeit the scholarship.

 10. If I’m not in college yet, can I still apply?
 Yes, all U.S. college bound students can apply.

 If you are a parent, a high school or college representative, or a student, you can help spread the word about our EdU Scholarship Award program with others.
 You can download and print posters, web banners and flyers by visiting our scholarship award media center and post them in high schools, in colleges/university common areas such as financial aid offices, student centers, dorm and common areas, or you could even encourage school website developers to post them online.

-Also be sure to check out our infographic, 20 College Scholarships with Easy Applications, that showcases information on scholarships with easy entry and tips for finding scholarships.
-FinanceU, our education initiative, includes a set of resources and information that will assist students and their families who are planning to finance a college education.
+Also be sure to check out FinanceU, our education initiative, that includes a set of resources and information that will assist students and their families who are planning to finance a college education.
 FinanceU will assist with planning ahead, evaluating the cost of a college education, and resources that will help with financial decision making.